OsiriX-Foundation/KheopsDocumentation/docs/installation/keycloak.md

 Create a new client with only the Service Account enabled and no other flows enabled.
 ![New Authorization Client](/img/keycloak_kheops_authorization_client.png)
-.png)

 The Service Account's credentials (secret) can be found under the Credentials tab.
 ![New Authorization Client](/img/keycloak_kheops_authorization_credentials.png)
-.png)

 Add the *view_users* realm-management **client role** under the *Scope* tab of the new client, so that the client is able to *query_groups*, *query_users*, and *view_users*.
 ![Add Client Roles](/img/keycloak_kheops_authorization_client_roles.png)
-.png)

 Add the *view_users* realm-management **Service Account** client role to the new client, so that the Service Account is able to *query_groups*, *query_users*, and *view_users*.
-![Add Service Account Roles](/img/keycloak_kheops_authorization_service_roles.png) .png)
+![Add Service Account Roles](/img/keycloak_kheops_authorization_service_roles.png)

 ## 4. Logging Impersonations

-In order for KHEOPS' audit logging to keep track of actions that were exectued by an administrator who has impersonated a user, KHEOPS uses the *"act"* claim definied in the [OAuth 2.0 Token Exchange draft RFC](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-19#section-4.1) Access Token claim
+In order for KHEOPS' audit logging to keep track of actions that were exectued by an administrator who has impersonated a user, KHEOPS uses the *"act"* claim in the Access Token, as defined in the [OAuth 2.0 Token Exchange](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-19#section-4.1) draft RFC.

 ### Example